Your guide to getting qualified as a Swimming TeacherSearch Courses

 Create a CV and approach companies for work opportunities – read about tips for writing your CV

 You can develop your swimming teacher career by completing CPDs, accessing e-learning and free resources or completing a specialist course such as SEQ Level 2 Teaching Swimming to Babies and Toddlers or SEQ Level 3 Swim Coordinator

 Teaching Swimming should be accessible to all and in the same way each swimmer is an individual, every teacher will have their own learning needs and aspirations.
 We want our courses to be open to everyone and accessible to all.
 Explore which option is best for you:

-Become a swimming teacher for £79 and be matched with an employer to mentor and support you through your training.
+Become a swimming teacher for a fraction of the cost and be matched with an employer to mentor and support you through your training.

 These apprenticeships allow you access to high-quality training whilst being employed in the leisure industry, kick-starting your career.

 Find out about Apprenticeships

 You have many options once you are qualified and Swim England Qualifications are recognised internationally.
 A few of the more popular routes may be: